Law Preservation Party: Electoral history

 The party was established in 1930 and ran a candidate for governor, Robert P Carroll, who received 190,666 votes, 6.0% of the total and sufficient to get the party certified as an official party.
 In 1932 the party ran candidates for House election, 1932 congressional and state elections.
 At its 1932 convention in Syracuse, the party cross-endorsed nine Republicans from the western part of the state.
 Five congressional candidates did appear on the ballot as the sole nominee of the party.
 Of these, Ernest R Clark achieved a respectable 20,209 votes, running against incumbent Republican James Wolcott Wadsworth Jr. (50,855) and Democrat David A. White (35,367) in the 39th congressional district.
 Senatorial candidate D. Leigh Colvin earned 74,610 votes from a total vote of over 3.5 million.
 Its candidate for governor, John F. Vichert, received 102,959 votes 2.2% of the 4.7 million votes cast.
 This kept the party certified and on the ballot.

 Following the passage of the 21st Amendment, party activity declined.
-By the elections of 1934, when Senatorial nominee William Shaefe Chase earned only 16,769 votes.
+By the elections of 1934, when Senatorial nominee William Sheafe Chase earned only 16,769 votes.
 Four Republican congressional candidates were cross endorsed, including the successful candidacies of Hamilton Fish, Jr. (also endorsed by the Socialist Party of America), Frances D. Culkin and Robert L. Bacon.
 Five congressional candidates again appeared solely on the Law Preservation line, with Neil D. Cranmer achieving by far the best result with 2,231 out of the more than 80,000 cast in the 37th congressional district.
 The candidate for Governor, William Varney received only 20,449 votes, 0.5% of the total and the party was decertified.

 The Law Preservation Party did not contest the 1936 or subsequent congressional elections.

 The strength of the party was upstate New York.
 In 1930, when its candidate for governor received 6.0% of the statewide vote, its regional split was 0.6% in New York City, but 14.0% in upstate New York.